LIFT EVERY VOICE

-Eleven Chicago string quartets join Make Music Day celebrations across the country for performances of Samuel Barber’s Adagio for Strings and George Walker’s Lyric for Strings.
-Quartets from Boston to St. Louis will perform these two works simultaneously at 11:30am and 5:00pm CST.
-In Chicago, each quartet will perform at a different location around the city in the morning before coming together for a collective performance in the evening at Wrigley Square.
+Eleven Chicago string quartets joined Make Music Day celebrations across the country on June 21st, 2017 for performances of Samuel Barber’s Adagio for Strings and George Walker’s Lyric for Strings.
+Quartets from Boston to St. Louis will performed two works simultaneously at 11:30am and 5:00pm CST.
+In Chicago, each quartet performed at a different location around the city in the morning before coming together for a collective performance in the evening at Cloudgate Plaza, Millennium Park.

 Garfield Park Conservatory, 300 N. Central Park Ave.

 Chicago Philharmonic String Quartet

 Chicago Sinfonietta String Quartet